varjoepic/UnrealExamples/README.md

 ###### Get started with the example project

-- Right click the VarjoSample.uproject file in VarjoUnrealExamples\VarjoSample, select
+- Right click the VarjoSample.uproject file in UnrealExamples\VarjoSample, select
   "Switch Unreal Engine version..." and select the engine folder compiled by you from the list.

 - Open the project by double clicking the .uproject file.